2024

 Assessment

+At the same time, we also evaluate the lifecycle maintenance of our existing assets, focusing on an asset management strategy that complements new infrastructure projects to achieve greater benefits and cost savings.
 Our effective management of transmission assets also complements our planning strategy for electric reliability and economic benefits.

 • Generation Interconnections of new or retiring generation – Changes in both fossil fuel and renewable generation connected to the transmission system impact the location and amount of power flowing as well as system stability.